iic-jku/ihp-sg13g2-ams-chip-template/README.md

 ## Copy Important Reports

-To copy the yosys, antenna-violation, DRC errors, hold & setup violation, timing, LVS, and manufacturability reports from the latest run into `flow/reports/`, run:
+To copy the Yosys synthesis checks, antenna-violation reports, post-PnR hold & setup timing summary, LVS report, and manufacturability report from the latest LibreLane run into `verification/reports/`, run:

 ```sh
 make copy-reports
 ```

 This only works if the latest run completed without errors.
 This command is also available for the digital macros.

+> [!NOTE]
+> The Magic and KLayout DRC reports are temporarily not copied because IHP's
+> `metal1_pin_offgrid` rule trips on the pad ring.
+Once it is fixed upstream
+> the corresponding `cp` lines in `Makefile :: copy-reports` will be re-enabled.

 ## Copy the Final GDS